wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-provision-vnet.md

 5. Click **Create**.

 By default, the virtual network uses an internal Domain Name System (DNS) server provided by Azure.
 More advanced networking configurations with custom DNS servers are also supported.
-For detailed guidance, see [Name Resolution (DNS)](virtual-networks-name-resolution-for-vms-and-role-instances).
+For detailed guidance, see [Name Resolution (DNS)](/documentation/articles/virtual-networks-name-resolution-for-vms-and-role-instances).

 -->
 <!-- keep by customization: begin -->
-1. Sign in to the [Azure portal][azure-portal].
+1. Sign in to the [Azure Management Portal][azure-portal].
 2. Click **NEW** in the bottom-left corner, click **NETWORK SERVICES**, click **VIRTUAL NETWORK**, and then click **QUICK CREATE**.
 3. Type or select the following values: